Meth Mouth: How Methamphetamine Use Affects Dental Health

-Some users describe their teeth as “blackened, stained, rotting, crumbling or falling apart.”
+The teeth of people addicted to methamphetamines are characterized by being blackened, stained, rotting, crumbling and falling apart.
 Often, the teeth cannot be salvaged and must be removed.
 The extensive tooth decay is likely caused by a combination of drug-induced psychological and physiological changes resulting in dry mouth and long periods of poor oral hygiene.
 Methamphetamine itself is also acidic.